Blog>Cost Guides>Stay cool this summer

 The grass grows very fast this time of year (summer), and so is using nutrients from the soil very quickly, so add nutrients to the lawn with a granular fertilizer."

-The cost of installing an irrigation system will depend on the size of your garden, where it’s being installed and if you’re having a sprinkler system or drip irrigation system, but you can expect to pay anything between £70 – £1,000 for installation.
+The cost of installing an irrigation system will depend on the size of your garden, where it's being installed and if you're having a sprinkler system or drip irrigation system.
+You should look to budget between £250 - £315 for a drip irrigation system per zone, plus labour.

 Find out more in our irrigation system cost guide.